biosharp-dotnet/bioinfo-gitpod/LearningCommandLine_2/custom_tldr_pages.md

 ### Problem

-If you search for a tldr cheatsheet for `fastqc` you'll notice that it doesn't exist
+If you search for a tldr cheatsheet for `multiqc` you'll notice that it doesn't exist

 ```
 tldr multiqc